wilkensonio/CSC229-PAL-PLAN/week1/README.md

-# Introduction to Git and GitHub:
+# CSC229 PAL Session Plan - Week 1

 ### **Week 1 1/25 and 1/26**

+### Introduction to Git and GitHub:

 - Getting Started with Git:
 - Installation and Setup: